Contemplative Arts Festival of Saskatoon

 Chairs provided for those who need them.

-In case of bad weather, we may move indoors for the teaching time.
+In case of bad weather, we will move indoors for the teaching time.

 Lunch